 Find the Only Remaining Mosque

-Nafpaktos was under Ottoman rule for more than 300 years.
+Nafpaktos was under the Ottoman rule for more than 300 years.
 Among the several mosques that adorned the Ottoman Nafpaktos, only one survived.
 The Fethiye Mosque is a legacy of Sultan Bayezid II, who built it right after conquering the city in 1499.
 It was the city’s main mosque throughout the Ottoman period.
 Since the liberation, it was closed and turned into an exhibition hall.
 Today it is only open on special occasions.
 The mosque is behind a white façade in a small street perpendicular to the port.
 Go to the other side of the port, and you’ll see a giant dome in front of the sea.

 Enter a Unique Historical House

 One of the best things to do in Nafpaktos is to pay a visit to the city’s most famous house.
 The Botsaris House consists of two different towers.
 The Venetians built the left one in the 15th, while the Ottomans built the right one in the 16th century.
 A bridge connects the two towers above the street.
 Throughout centuries, city governors lived here.
-After the liberation, the general Notis Botsaris bought the house.
+After the liberation, general Notis Botsaris bought the house.
 Today it hosts the city museum that displays paintings, sketches, and maps related to the Battle of Lepanto.
 A gorgeous garden surrounds the house.

 Explore the Upper Town